MY FIRST CIGAR

 WHAT DOES THIS ALL MEAN?

-MONEY- in NZ you can expect to pay from $20 each stick (for a good cigar).
+Money: in NZ you can expect to pay from $35 per cigar (for a good cigar of decent size).
 Around half of that is made up of government tobacco duties (tax).
 You will find Premium Cigars (or non-Cuban's) are well priced, they are in the most part made by smaller, boutique businesses and not a government controlled dictatorship that sets an inflated price.

 TOOLS- You'll want a basic cigar cutter at the very least.
 A cheap double blade guillotine cutter will do the trick if you're just experimenting.
 But the double-bladed, medical grade stainless steel Xikar cutter is what you will want to have if you want to get serious.
 It will last a lifetime.
 Or for $9.95 buy the Double-blade guillotine cutter with your first order.
 You'll look like a pro.
 Check out our previous blogs for more on this.